 8. Now that you have completed your solve, you may wish to view the post-processing results.
-From your Terminal session, load the paraview application:
+From a terminal window on your graphical desktop session, load the module files for the application:

 '''

-module load apps/paraview
+[alces@login1(scooby) ~]$ module load apps/openfoam

 '''

-9. From the cavity directory in your home folder, run the viewer - this will open up the paraFoam viewer interface:
+From the cavity directory in your home folder, run the viewer - this will open up the paraFoam viewer interface: